The Trial of Felix Serebrov, July 1981 (63.1-2)

 Serebrov named a few foreign correspondents to whom he had given his material at press conferences.

 Serebrov expressed his repentance for engaging in anti-Soviet activities and stated that he did not intend to engage in them in the future.
-The Procurator asked for a sentence of four years of camp and five years of exile for Serebrov.
+The procurator asked for a sentence of four years in the camps and five years of exile for Serebrov.

 SENTENCE